Steven H. Collis

-Steven H. Collis (born 1961) is an American businessman, the chairman, president and chief executive officer (CEO) of AmerisourceBergen.
+Steven H. Collis (born 1961) is an American businessman, the chairman, president and chief executive officer (CEO) of Cencora, previously known as AmerisourceBergen.

 Early life

-Collis was born in South Africa and attended the University of Witwatersrand, where he received a Bachelor of Commerce with Honors.
+Collis was born in South Africa and attended the University of Witwatersrand, where he earned a Bachelor of Commerce.
+Collis is Jewish.

 Career

 Collis joined AmerisourceBergen in 2001 as the Senior Vice President.
 In November 2010, Collis was promoted to president and COO of the company and in July 2011, Collis became CEO.